Reasons You Can Sue Your Landlord

 However, many states have laws that prohibit landlords from performing an act of retaliation in response to a tenant taking a legally allowed action, such as taking the landlord to court.

-- Statute of Limitations: You must be aware that there is a statute of limitations on how much time after the incident you have to sue your landlord.
+- Statute of Limitations: You must be aware that there is a statute of limitations for property damage on how much time after the incident you have to sue your landlord.
 Laws vary widely.
-In certain states, you can have as little as a year, while in others, you could have up to 10 years.
-In many states, such as Connecticut and Louisiana, the statute of limitations for property damage is much shorter than that of written contracts, while in others, such as Maryland and New Jersey, it is the same amount of time.
+In Louisiana, for example, you have as little as a year, while in Rhode Island, you have up to 10 years.

 10 Reasons You Can Sue Your Landlord

 State specific laws will again come into play.
 In general, you may be able to file a lawsuit against your landlord for the following reasons.

 - Illegally Keeping Your Security Deposit: Each state’s landlord tenant law lists specific reasons a landlord can take deductions from your security deposit.
 If a landlord has made a deduction for a reason that is not legally allowed or which were not agreed specifically in advance, such as normal wear and tear on the property, then you could take your landlord to court.
 You can also file suit if your landlord has simply not returned your security deposit or is withholding it and falsely stating that you violated the terms of your lease.

 - Not Following Your State’s Security Deposit Laws: In addition to wrongfully withholding your security deposit, you may be able to sue your landlord if he or she does not follow additional security deposit rules.
 This could include charging more than the state maximum allowed, failing to notify you of where your deposit is being held or failing to include an itemized list of any deductions taken.